top of page

 Education Program Director

 Sandra believes education truly can change a person’s life.
-At the age of five, she was one of the first students sponsored by the founders of FundaMaya before the organization was even officially founded.
+At the age of five, she was one of the first students sponsored by the founders of Fundamaya before the organization was even officially founded.
 Sandra is a mother of 2 children.
-Thanks to her hard work and a sponsorship from FundaMaya, she obtained a Masters in Social Work in 2013.
-Sandra is an indigenous Maya woman, and speaks Kaqchikel, Spanish and basic English.
+Thanks to her hard work and sponsorship from Fundamaya, she obtained a Master's in Social Work in 2013 and got her second Master's degree in Community Development.
+Sandra is an indigenous Maya woman and speaks Kaqchikel, Spanish, and basic English.

-Community Aid coordinator
+Community Aid Program Director

 Fredy Vasquez

-Empowerment and Artisan program
+Empowerment program Director

-Fredy has a University degree in business administration.
+Oscar has a University degree in business administration.

 He strongly believes that every human being has enormous capacities for self-improvement, and loves the idea of promoting projects that provide opportunities for economic development in families, encouraging entrepreneurship.
 Motivate, learn and improve skills, but above all give respect and value to our people and the art of our different peoples.